 Park City depends a great deal on sales tax revenue to fund City services.
 Sales tax also helps to fund the infrastructure to support special events and tourism.
 Of the 7.95 percent sales tax on general purchases in Park City, the municipality levies a 1 percent local option sales tax, a 1.10 percent resort community tax, and a 0.30 percent transit tax.
 As part of the FY 2013 budget process City Council authorized a voter approved 0.50 percent Additional Resort Communities Sales and Use Tax.
 The additional tax went into effect April 1, 2013.
-The proceeds of the additional tax are received into the City's Capital Improvement Fund.
+The proceeds of the additional tax are received entirely into the City's Capital Improvement Fund or related Debt Service Fund.

-Sales tax revenue growth has remained fairly consistent over the past several years.
+Sales tax revenue growth has shown significant growth over the past three years.
 The City projects annual sales tax revenue using a linear trend model.
 Sales tax revenue has experienced a notable recovery since the 2009 economic downturn.
-2015 has shown notably positive growth when compared to 2014.
-Figure R3 shows actual sales tax amounts along with the forecasted amounts for FY 2015 and 2016.
+2016 has shown notable growth when compared to 2015.
+Figure R3 shows actual sales tax amounts along with the forecasted amounts for FY 2016 and 2017.
 The large shift upwards in FY 2014 relates to the Additional Resort Communities Sales Tax.

-Although sales tax revenue has maintained some consistency over the last 6 years, it is still considered a revenue source subject to national, state, and local economic conditions, as seen during the 2009-2010 recession.
+Although sales tax revenue has maintained some consistency over the last six years, it is still considered a revenue source subject to national, state, and local economic conditions, as seen during the 2009-2010 recession.
 These conditions fluctuate based on a myriad of factors.
 Using a linear equation to forecast sales tax revenue helps to smooth out larger fluctuations and conservatively budget the revenue source.
-Sales tax revenue for the current fiscal year as well as FY 2016 is expected to grow when compared to FY 2014.
+Sales tax revenue for the current fiscal year as well as FY 2017 is expected to grow when compared to FY 2015.